 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Filipa Santos: Deep eutectic systems have proven applications in many different areas, including therapeutics and biomedical engineering; biocatalysis; extraction; CO2 capture among others.___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 Are there any specific areas of research that this method could provide insight into?